cchdo/exchange/docs/ctd.rst

 .. warning::
   There is no support for including units in the CTD headers it is not recommended that any parameters which could have multiple units be included in the CTD headers.

-  Usually the optional :ref:`DEPTH <DEPTH (METERS)>` parameter is the only one with units commonly found in CTD headers, it MUST be in meters when included in the CTD headers.
+  Usually the optional :ref:`DEPTH` parameter is the only one with units commonly found in CTD headers, it MUST be in meters when included in the CTD headers.

 NUMBER_HEADERS